 PRINCIPLES OF MANAGERIAL ACCOUNTING

-F/SP/HYB/DE
+F/SP/HYB/OLL

 This course covers fundamental accounting principles for partnerships and corporations; introduction to management accounting and cost accounting practice work is included to meet current trends in technology.
-Prerequisite: BA200 with a grade of C or better.
+Prerequisite: BA200 with a C grade or better.